 Oct 2012 - first PRGE demo.

 2013 - experiment with new sounds; add more wood plank bridge building (you can build bridges on both islands screens now, not just 1); Added end-game statistics.
-Implement one-button control scheme which was suggested on the forums.
+Implement one-button control scheme.
+(5200 version used 2 buttons).
 More gameplay tweaks and bug fixes.
 Timing seems different running on A8?
 New box artwork is done by David but we do not reveal it.
 Release first demo in AA Homebrew forum, with resulting feedback.
 PJT fixes PORTB problem.
 My homebrewing desktop computer has a problem at end of year, lost some data and felt burned out.
 Quit for a while.

 2015 - I got a new Lenovo i7 laptop, so I restored and reorganized my Adventure II folders and files, and started working on it again.
 Added content and tweaks, fixed new bugs that got introduced, continued to get frustrating trying to add new content into the original hard-coded engine!
 At least the Yuengling beer was satisfying.

-2016 - project on hiatus.
-Just can't get to it.
+2016 - project on hiatus again.
+I just can't get to it.
 I can't really remember why!
 Too busy living life I guess.
 There is an up-to-date PRGE demo in October.

 Jan and Feb 2017 - with a real "Git'R Dun" determination, I completed engine optimizations.
 I had too much going on in Vertical Blank , which was causing strange behavior when several large sprites were all on screen.
 These optimizations corrected DLI screen color errors that had been plaguing me.
 I programmed the Alternate Icons with distinct special abilities.
 Added all-new rankings and overhauled rankings determination logic.
 Opened up Sword collision so it will harm a dragon even if you are not carrying it (I know that is how 2600 Adventure worked, but if you play 5200 Adventure II, a dragon will glide THROUGH an uncarried sword unharmed.
 Not any more!)